 When you’re planning a menu that’s locally sourced, your guests with food sensitivities will appreciate the thoughtful planning.
-You can create a duo menu with a set of options that are plant-based and gluten-free, and a set of options with plenty of fresh vegetables and fruits and locally sourced proteins.
+You can create a duo menu with a set of options that are made from plants and gluten-free, and a set of options with plenty of fresh vegetables and fruits and locally sourced proteins.
 Going local doesn’t stop with food.
 There are many wines and spirits that are locally produced, so you should ask your caterer about adding local brews, spirits, or even organic wines to your menu.
 This is a trend that’s here to stay!” – AJ Williams, Founder & Creative Director, AJ Events

 Make a seating chart.